alexeilebedev/openacr/README.md

 is replaced with the output of specified command.
 An example of such a command can be seen above

-## Orgfile: organize and deduplicate files by timestamp and by contents
+## orgfile: organize and deduplicate files by timestamp and by contents
 [See txt/orgfile.md](txt/orgfile.md)

 ## Tutorial 1: Parts And Projects Tutorial